 One thing we do at Close is to share some pics or highlights from our customer visits in Slack, and then during our weekly team meeting a team member might give a quick 2-minute summary of their customer visit.

 How often should you meet them?

-I don't know what the right formula is here.
-I'd say it depends on your startup, but in general: you should meet them more often than you're meeting them now.
+There's no one-size-fits-all formula.
+It depends on your startup, but in general: you should meet them more often than you're meeting them now.